GSA/notifications-api/docs/adrs/0003-implementing-invite-expirations.md

 (`InvitedUser`), which is based on an authorized user of the system having the permission to invite others to it.

-These changes should not deviate from the existing structures and contraints that are already in place, which prevent the following:
+These changes should not deviate from the existing structures and constraints that are already in place, which prevent the following:

 - Unauthorized users from accessing the system